unisonweb/distributed_v1/design.md

   Right a  -> a
 ```

 In addition to user defined failure types, the interpreter of `Remote` can inject infrastructure failures (like a networking failure, out of memory errors, and so on).
-Here are a few examples:
+Here's a sketch of a few kinds of errors that the distributed runtime might inject:

 ```haskell
 -- Just empty types used as a tag